MarcWeber/rumake/README.txt

 * tries to build the dependency path which is supposed to take longest first
 * no processes, based but multiple threads (which is fine if you run compilers anyway)
+* estimated time of arrival support by simulating the build

 TODO:
 - rake like DSL
-- show estimate build time by simulating the build before building it Of course this will only be valid if you build the second time

 goals: